is-a-dev/docs/src/guides/bsky-handle.md

 tags: guides
 ---

-# Setting up Bluesky custom handle with an is-a.dev subdomain
+# Setting up a Bluesky custom handle with an is-a.dev subdomain

 ## Get your verification string